Brie Cheese vs Red Leicester Cheese

 Brie's texture can be described as "soft".
 Red Leicester Cheese has a fat content of high and a moisture content of none.
 Red Leicester's texture can be described as "hard, similar to cheddar but more moist, crumbly".

-Brie Cheese has a nutty, mushroom flavor.
-Red Leicester Cheese has a caramel, sweet flavor.
+Brie Cheese has a nutty, mushroom taste.
+Red Leicester Cheese has a caramel, sweet taste.
 Red Leicester's aroma can be described as "mild".

 Appearance and Aging